-Falling water, both at reservoirs and large pipelines for the generation of hydroelectric energy
+Falling water, both at reservoirs and large pipelines for the generation of hydroelectric energy.

-Projects for the turbining of treatment inflows and outflows for the generation of hydroelectric energy
+Projects for the turbining of treatment inflows and outflows for the generation of hydroelectric energy.

-Installation of microturbines in the drinking water supply networks and sewage collectors for the generation of hydroelectric energy the transformation of the vehicle fleet, abandoning the acquisition of vehicles powered by fossil fuels
+Installation of microturbines in the drinking water supply networks and sewage collectors for the generation of hydroelectric energy.